 ADDENDUM TO

-INTERNATIONAL UNIFORM EFP TRANSACTIONS AGREEMENT: TRADER VERSION 2017
+INTERNATIONAL UNIFORM EFRP AND BLOCKTRANSACTIONS AGREEMENT: TRADER VERSION 2017

 MADE THIS DAY OF , 20

 CONTACT PERSONS

 Any notices or problems regarding these transactions should immediately be brought to the attention of the contact persons set forth below.
 Each party may change its operational contact at any time by prior written notice to the others, or by oral notice followed promptly by written confirmation.